 Calculating a Return on Investment for Real Estate

-The Cost Method
+The Cost Method: An Example

 The Out-of-Pocket Method